-There are currently 98,008 Summit Financial Group shares held short by investors – that's known as Summit Financial Group's "short interest".
-This figure is 4.6% up from 93,682 last month.
+There are currently 46,669 Summit Financial Group shares held short by investors – that's known as Summit Financial Group's "short interest".
+This figure is 34.2% down from 70,908 last month.

 There are a few different ways that this level of interest in shorting Summit Financial Group shares can be evaluated.

-A SIR below 10% would generally be considered to indicate a fairly optimistic outlook for the share price, with fewer people currently willing to bet against Summit Financial Group.
+Such a low SIR usually points to an optimistic outlook for the share price, with fewer people currently willing to bet against Summit Financial Group.